MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### C++17 Elementary string conversions (partial)

 [P0067R5](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0067r5.html) Low-level, locale-independent functions for conversions between integers and strings and between floating-point numbers and strings.
-(As of Visual Studio 15.7 Preview 2, supported for int only.)
+(As of Visual Studio 15.7 Preview 2, supported for integers only.)

-### C++20 Avoiding unnecessary decay
+### C++20 Avoiding unnecessary decay (partial)

 [P0777R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0777r1.pdf) Adds differentiation between the concept of "decay" and that of simply removing const or reference qualifiers.
-New type traits `remove_reference_t` and `remove_cvref_t` replace `decay_t` in some contexts.
+New type trait `remove_reference_t` replaces `decay_t` in some contexts.
+Support for `remove_cvref_t` is not yet implemented as of Visual Studio 2017 version 15.7 Preview 2.

 ### C++17 Parallel algorithms